rmorla/setting-things-up/megafileserver.md

 >> Take down MITM server

 ### role play 4 -- exfiltration / USB

+Bob managed to connect a USB device on the server

 >> Alice's document /users/alice/doc3 appeared on the internet